-Since the SMBv1 protocol has been disabled by default now in Windows 10, programs and applications which rely on it would face problems.
+Since the SMBv1 protocol has been disabled by default now in Windows 11 and Windows 10, programs and applications which rely on it would face problems.
 While trying to map the network share involving such application, you might face the error:

 You can’t connect to the file share because it’s not secure.
 This share requires the obsolete SMB1 protocol, which is unsafe and could expose your system to attack.